dyncan/dyncan.github.io/_includes/about/en.md

-I am actively pursuing new career opportunities as a [Certified Salesforce.com Platform Developer](/img/certifications.png), bringing 8 years of hands-on experience in the Salesforce domain.
-Proficient in the development lifecycle, application design patterns, integration patterns, and deployment planning, I ensure a comprehensive skill set.
+I am currently seeking new career challenges as a [Certified Salesforce.com Platform Developer](/img/certifications.png), equipped with 8 years of practical experience in the Salesforce ecosystem.
+My proficiency spans the development lifecycle, application design, integration patterns, and deployment strategies, ensuring a well-rounded expertise.

-My expertise in Apex and Lightning page builds enables me to guarantee high code coverage and fulfill business requirements through meticulous code review, adjustment, and writing.
-I have a track record of creating reusable UI/UX components using the Lightning component framework and optimizing code to align with Salesforce governor limits.
+My skills in Apex and Lightning development allow me to ensure high code quality and meet business needs through detailed code reviews, enhancements, and authorship.
+I excel at creating reusable UI/UX components with the Lightning component framework and fine-tuning code to adhere to Salesforce's governor limits.

-Demonstrating a rapid grasp of new technologies and processes, I successfully integrate them into projects and operations.
-I am enthusiastic about joining a dynamic and innovative team, aiming to advance my skills while making a positive impact.
+With a quick aptitude for adopting new technologies and methodologies, I have effectively incorporated them into projects and workflows.
+I am eager to join a forward-thinking and innovative team, where I can further develop my skills and contribute positively.

-If you are in search of a highly motivated professional with excellent communication and problem-solving skills, please feel free to [contact me](mailto:hi@dyncan.com).
-I would be delighted to discuss potential opportunities and showcase how I can contribute to your organization.
+If you're looking for a highly motivated professional with strong communication and problem-solving abilities, I invite you to [get in touch](mailto:hi@dyncan.com).
+I'm excited about the possibility of discussing how I can bring value to your organization and explore potential collaboration opportunities.

 ## Personal Projects